Amoeba115/mental150/README.md

-BYU Mental Health & Connection Help🧠
+BYU Mental Health & Connection Help🐞

 An interactive digital assessment designed to help students identify the root causes of their loneliness and connect with targeted resources.